-For most foreign-invested enterprises in China, business plans and decisions that need to be carried out are heavily relying on the competency and loyalty of its local partner, or their hired management team.
-For example, if a WFOE wanted to build, develop the China local market for certain brands owned by its mother-company, they probably need to hire local talents, or engage services of a capable third party (who would still need to use local latents) to do the job.
+For most foreign-invested enterprises in China, business plans and decisions that need to be carried out are heavily relying on the competency and loyalty of their local partner, or their hired management team.
+For example, if a WFOE wanted to build, develop the China market for brands owned by mother-company, they probably need to hire local talents, or engage services of a capable third party – who would still need to use local latents to do the job.

 Problem?
-Neither in the contract itself, nor in the attached KPI file, we could see the WFOE may exercise the right to terminate the performance of the contract — if ever they found out the provided services unsatisfactory.
-This was the one big issue besides a series of other issues we found.
+Neither in the agreement nor in the attached KPI file, could we see our client may exercise the right to terminate the performance of the contract — if ever they found out the provided services to be of unsatisfactory.
+This was the one big problem besides a series of other issues we found.
 As lawyers, we often read contracts where one party enjoys so much rights yet little of its obligations mentioned, but I was still amazed by how the contract above managed to pass our client’s internal preliminary review before having it sent to us.

-Suggested by our associate who has her preliminary review of the contract (she was at loss), I made a call to the WFOE’s CFO, asked if they have any other options.
-She told me someone from the their marketing department arranged everything and she was being told that’s the only services provider that worker could find.
+Suggested by our associate who has her preliminary review of the draft (she was at loss), I made a call to the WFOE’s CFO, asked if they have any other suitable services providers.
+She told me that someone from the their marketing department arranged everything and she was being told that’s the only services provider that person could find.
 She said she would push the worker to find something else.
-Soon, we received another contract, presented by a different service provider, yet the content of the contract remained pretty much the same to the first one we received.
+Soon, we received another drafted agreement, presented by a different service provider, yet its content remained pretty much the same to the first one sent to us.

-At the suspicion of someone from the WFOE’s marketing department may take advantage of its post (e.g. taking kickback money by collaborating with personally selected outsourced services provider, but we are not in a position to presume), we called upon an e-conference to address the matter, express our concerns, get instant feedback, and push things forward in a more efficient way after going through the back and forth, time-wasting e-mail correspondences.
+At the suspicion of someone from our client’s marketing department may take advantage of its position (e.g. taking kickback money by collaborating with personally selected outsourced services provider, but we are not in a position to presume), I called upon an e-conference to address the matter, express our concerns, get instant feedback, and push things forward in a more efficient way after going through the back and forth, time-wasting e-mail correspondences.

-Upon the CFO’s request, we wrote the following opinions that could be used as reference to their internal decision-making process.
+Upon the CFO’s request, I personally wrote the following opinions that could be used as reference to their internal decision-making process.
 Below is the experts of the opinions we sent:

 In the above-mentioned opinion, want we really want to say are: (1) your contract negotiation seem to us never really happened at all; (2) you didn’t have a due process of approving a contract provided by the other party and/or your local management team.